Harshalkatakiya/prettier-config/README.md

   npm run prettier:check
   ```

-  This will validate whether the files follow the specified Prettier configuration.
+  Validates if the files follow the configured Prettier rules.

 ---

-## Configuration Options
+## ⚙️ Configuration Options

 This package comes with the following Prettier rules pre-configured: